nextcloud/news/README.md

 * PHP version
 * Distribution

-## Before you install the News app
+## Before you install/update the News app
 Before you install the app do the following:
 * Check that your **owncloud/data/** directory is owned by your webserver user and that it is write/readable
 * Check that your installation fullfills the [requirements listed in the README section](https://github.com/owncloud/news#dependencies)